Friendship graph

 In the mathematical field of graph theory, the friendship graph (or Dutch windmill graph or n-fan) F_{n} is a planar, undirected graph with 2n + 1 vertices and 3n edges.

 The friendship graph F_{n} can be constructed by joining n copies of the cycle graph C_{3} with a common vertex, which becomes a universal vertex for the graph.

 By construction, the friendship graph F_{n} is isomorphic to the windmill graph Wd(3, n).
 It is unit distance with girth 3, diameter 2 and radius 1.
 The graph F_{2} is isomorphic to the butterfly graph.
+Friendship graphs are generalized by the triangular cactus graphs.

 Friendship theorem

 The friendship theorem of Erdős, Rényi & Sós (1966) states that the finite graphs with the property that every two vertices have exactly one neighbor in common are exactly the friendship graphs.
 Informally, if a group of people has the property that every pair of people has exactly one friend in common, then there must be one person who is a friend to all the others.
 However, for infinite graphs, there can be many different graphs with the same cardinality that have this property.

 A combinatorial proof of the friendship theorem was given by Mertzios and Unger.
 Another proof was given by Craig Huneke.
 A formalised proof in Metamath was reported by Alexander van der Vekens in October 2018 on the Metamath mailing list.